A mixed characteristic analogue of the perfection of rings and its almost Cohen-Macaulay property: Proof of

-\begin{remark} After releasing this paper, Bhargav Bhatt gave us a highly advanced but much simpler proof of Main Theorem \ref{maintheorem}.
-His proof does not require the normality of \(R\) and essentially uses the almost purity theorem as in \cite[Theorem 10.9]{BS22} and the descendability of the perfection as in \cite[Lemma 8.6]{BS22}.
+\begin{remark} After releasing this paper, Bhargav Bhatt and an anonymous referee informed us of a similar construction that yields the same results as ours.
+Their proof is very simple and does not require the normality of \(R\).
+They essentially use the almost purity theorem as in \cite[Theorem 10.9]{bhatt2022Prismsa} and Andr\'e's flatness lemma as in \cite[Theorem 7.14]{bhatt2022Prismsa}.
 It turns out that there is a strong connection between perfectoidization and our mixed characteristic analogue of perfection.
 Here is the outline of his proof.